sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

     ![Screenshot to show the final models view.](./media/table-models.PNG "Final models view")

-26. Since we recommend using lowercase table names in **PostgreSQL**, the resulting model classes are also in lowercase.
+26. Since we recommend using lowercase table names in PostgreSQL, the resulting model classes are also in lowercase.
 This poses an issue because of the views and the controllers in our app reference uppercase class names and properties.
-We will demonstrate how to accommodate for this in the **category** model, the process of which can be repeated for other models.

-    >**NOTE:** This action can be avoided if you use Devart's Entity Developer.**
+We will demonstrate how to accommodate for this in the **category** model, and expect you to follow the same steps for the other models. **This action can be avoided if you use Devart's Entity Developer.**

 27. First, right-click the model file, and select **Properties**.
-    - Change **File Name** from **category.cs** to **CATEGORY.cs**.
-    - When asked to rename all references, select **Yes**.
+Change **File Name** from **category.cs** to **CATEGORY.cs**.
+When asked to rename all references, select **Yes**.
 This action will rename the class and its constructor.

 28. Now, we must capitalize property names while respecting the underlying database column names.
 Observe the inclusion of the data annotation and the uppercase property name.
 To capitalize a name, highlight it, and locate **Edit [in the top ribbon] > Advanced > Make Uppercase**.
 If a data annotation is already present, provide the name of the underlying column as the first argument.

     ![Screenshot to show category properties.](./media/categoryid-property.PNG "Category properties")

-    >**NOTE:** that ICollections do not need to be modified in any way.
+    >**Note** that ICollections do not need to be modified in any way.

 29. Finally, navigate to **DataContext.cs**.
 Capitalize the property names (e.g. convert categories to CATEGORIES).
 There are multiple other changes you will need to make, mentioned below in the **Additional Notes** section.